reflex-dev/reflex-web/blog/2025-12-05-on-premises-deployment.md

 - **Compliance**: Meet HIPAA, SOC 2, GDPR, and other regulatory requirements
 - **Air-Gapped Environments**: Deploy in completely isolated networks
 - **Custom Security Policies**: Implement your own security controls and monitoring
+- **Secure Data Source Integration**: Easily and securely connect with your company's data sources using our AI-powered integration capabilities

 ### Infrastructure Control